-This is the first of a series of articles exploring healthcare worker burnout, a quiet crisis that has been brought to light by the COVID-19 pandemic.
+This is the first in a series of articles exploring healthcare worker burnout, a quiet crisis that has been brought to light by the COVID-19 pandemic.

 MD: Medical Darkness